kohlhofer/Crossings/chapters/chapter-02.md

-# Chapter 2: The Store Ledger
+# Chapter 2: Out of Reach

 The store sits low to the ground, clapboard faded, windows crowded with hand-lettered signs.
 Paint peels from the sills.
 The porch sags under the weight of seed sacks and empty crates.
 A thermometer nailed to the wall reads eighty-five degrees in the shade.
 Dust hangs in the heavy air, stirred only by the occasional hot breeze that brings the scent of baked earth and distant cotton fields.